Some of the numbers presented in this website may not be the most recent available

 South Georgia and most of the South Sandwich Islands are rugged and mountainous, with peaks permanently covered with ice and snow.
 Eleven peaks in South Georgia rise to over 2000 m with glaciated slopes.

-South Georgia consists of metamorphic rocks with volcanics and a thin sedimentary cover.
-The South Sandwich Islands are all volcanic.
-Together the islands comprise remnants of an old continent and island arc.
+Geologically, the island of South Georgia consists of a metamorphic basement with some volcanics and a thin sedimentary cover.
+The 11 South Sandwich Islands are volcanic with some active volcanoes, the remnants of an island arc, 560 kms SE of South Georgia.

-Globalshift believes it is unlikely to achieve any production in the future due to the remote location, harsh climate and sensitive environment.
+Globalshift believes the territory is unlikely to achieve any production in the future due to the remote location, harsh climate, sensitive environment and problems over disputed ownership.
+No exploration wells have ever been drilled on the islands or offshore.

 SOUTH GEORGIA